HewlettPackard/woodchipper/doc/install.md

 # Installation

-Pre-built binaries for common platforms may be found on the [releases page][releases].
+Pre-built binaries for various platforms may be found on the [releases page][releases].

 ## Platform Notes